yuvaraajmurthy/fizzyCal/README.md

 # fizzyCal
-Adds events on physical calendar to digital calendars.
+Adds events from physical calendar to digital calendars.